Mary Lonergan – Character in Divide the Dawn

 “That biddy ol’ flab?
 She comes here all the time askin’ for favors.
 She wants her eldest son to open a bike shop, but of course she don’t have the money for it.
 So she wants Dinny’s help.”

 Mary Lonergan (b.
-1876), also known as Mourning Mother Mary, is a tragic, abused and defeated Irish mother of fifteen.
+1876), also known as Mourning Mother Mary, is a tragic, abused and defeated Irish mother of fifteen (though two have died).
 Known for a facial disfigurement from when she was scalded by her husband who threw hot grease at her, she is an Irishtown curiosity.
 Mary is religious, impulsive, comically boisterous, strongly opinionated and defensive of her many children, although her old-world superstitions actually led to the death of a son.
-She is the mother of White Hand gang member Richie “Pegleg” Lonergan and the nubile Anna Lonergan.
-Her dream is to be a business woman and leave the slums for a better neighborhood and schools so her children don’t depend on gangs when they grow up.
+She is the mother of White Hand gang member Richie “Pegleg” Lonergan and the fiery nubile Anna Lonergan.
+Her dream is to ingratiate herself with the King of Irishtown, not any up-and-comers like Wild Bill Lovett.

 Origin – In 1916, she showed up at the Dock Loaders’ Club demanding word with White Hand gang leader Dinny Meehan.
 A deal was struck that if her eldest son Richie worked for the gang, Meehan would pay rent for a Lonergan family bike shop that she would run.